Team1157/site/src/README.md

 :::

 ### Support Us
 Your support helps us continue to innovate and compete!
-Consider donating to the BHS RoboSharks team.
+Consider donating to the team.

 [Donate Now](/)